Panthays: Culture

 During the Panthay Rebellion, Sultan Suleiman (Du Wenxiu) was eager to establish close and friendly relations neighboring states.
 He took the opportunity to have a Chinese Muslim mosque installed at the Burmese King's capital.
 He sent Colonel Mah Too-tu, one of his senior military officers, as his special envoy and agent to Mandalay with the important mission.
 The mosque took about two years to finish and was opened in 1868 as the second mosque to be built in the royal capital.
 Today, 134 years later, the Panthay Mosque is still standing as the second oldest mosque in Mandalay.

 No comprehensive census of the remaining Panthay population within Burma has been taken since 1931 as the 1941 census was cancelled.
 Restrictions on travel for foreigners, combined with the weak central government control over outlying areas of the Shan and Kachin Hills where many Panthays live, made attempts to calculate the Panthay population almost impossible in 1980.
-An estimate of 100,000 Panthays resident within Burma appeared in the Burmese daily Hanthawaddi in 1960..
+An estimate of 100,000 Panthays residing within Burma appeared in the Burmese daily Hanthawaddi in 1960.

 Readily identifiable Panthay communities continue to exist in several areas like Yangon, Mandalay, Taunggyi.
 Ny report, the Panthays have communities in Kengtung, Bhamo, Mogok, Lashio, Pyin-Oo-Lwin and at Tanyan, near Lashio.
 Wherever they have settled in sufficient numbers, the Panthays have established their own mosques and madrasas.
 Some of these mosques are in "pseudo-Moghul" style, clearly having been influenced by Indian Muslim tastes and styles, whilst others (notably at Mandalay) have Chinese architectural features.

 As with the Hui in China, the Burmese Panthay are exclusively Muslims adhering to the Hanafi school of thought.
 Few are conversant with more than the most elementary phrases of Arabic, and quite often when a Panthay imam is not available to care for the spiritual welfare of a community, a South Asian and Zerbadi Muslim is engaged instead.
-The Zerbadi are descendent community of intermarriages between foreign Muslim (South Asian and Middle Eastern) males and Burmese females.
+The Zerbadi are descendent community of intermarriages between foreign Muslim (South Asian and West Asian) males and Burmese females.